 - 1964 New ways of collecting funds make comparisons difficult.
 IHQ request 5/- a head in lieu of the 2/- .
+(See ‘Capitation ‘ below)

+A special Paying In event was run each year with an element of show.
 ‘The paying in time for the first years was made a special occasion and took various forms’ Ken North 70 years.
 A specific time and place was set in 1949 but no other details were recorded in the District Minutes.
 By 1962 a special Pay In ceremony was deemed to ‘have run its course’.

 A ‘special effort’ was requested in Scouts 50th year.
 However, the very rapid growth of the enterprise must reflect the growing public awareness of the scheme as well as public willingness to show their support for the idea, the Scouts and to get a job done.

 1951 12th Cambridge recorded two Bob a Jobs, the National from which it received £13/0/4, and the Group Own in October, from which it raised another £13/4/8.

 In 1964/65 the direct link between Bob a Job and central funding was altered.
 Capitation was introduced, all members paying 5/- to IHQ.
 HQ had not raised enough in four of the last five years and inflation was rising.
 Bob a Job was retained as a way for Groups and Districts to raise funds.